Micky Waller: Biography

 The group produced two albums.
 Truth in 1968 saw the four piece play a mixture of blues with guitar riffs.
 The instrumental, "Beck's Bolero", with Jimmy Page on rhythm guitar, The Who's Keith Moon on drums, and bassist John Paul Jones; combined with Waller's playing on the remake of The Yardbirds' hit "Shapes of Things"; set the template for a heavier blues style.
 The following year, a second album from the band was Beck-Ola.
 But by this point Waller had already departed the band, to be replaced by Tony Newman.
 The mercurial Beck had decided he wanted a "heavier" drummer, and on 11 February 1969 manager Peter Grant fired Waller and Wood - although Wood was retained per Beck's wishes.

 In 1969, Waller flew to Venice Beach Los Angeles to form the band "Silver Metre" with guitarist Leigh Stephens of Blue Cheer fame, fellow Brit Pete Sears on bass and keyboards, and Jack Reynolds (singer).
-They recorded one album at Trident Studios in London, England (one track, "Gang bang" containing an extended drum solo) which was released on the National General label, produced by their manager, FM rock radio pioneer Tom Donahue.
+They recorded one album at Trident Studios in London, England (one track, "Gang Bang", containing an extended drum solo) which was released on the National General label, produced by their manager, FM rock radio pioneer Tom Donahue.

-Also in '69, Waller sat in on An Old Raincoat Won't Ever Let You Down, Rod Stewart's first solo album (it was known as The Rod Stewart Album in the US).
+The same year, Waller sat in on An Old Raincoat Won't Ever Let You Down, Rod Stewart's first solo album (known as The Rod Stewart Album in the US).
 The backing band on the album also included Ron Wood, Ian McLagan, Keith Emerson, and guitarists Martin Pugh (of Steamhammer, and later Armageddon and 7th Order) and Martin Quittenton (also from Steamhammer).
 Waller's relationship with Stewart and Wood served him well, as he would go on to join them on the next three Stewart solo albums, Gasoline Alley, Every Picture Tells a Story and Never A Dull Moment The coupling meant that Waller played percussion on Stewart's transatlantic chart topping hit single, "Maggie May".
 Waller also shared drum duties on Stewart's Smiler album - the opening song of which contained Waller's dog making noises.

 In 1971, Waller joined the Long John Baldry blues band for Baldry's first tour of the United States.
-The band included Ian Armitt on piano, and fellow Rod Stewart session men, Sam Mitchell on guitar, and Pete Sears on bass.
+The band included Ian Armitt on piano, and fellow Stewart session men, Sam Mitchell on guitar, and Pete Sears on bass.
 Waller continued to work regularly in both rock and blues bands, and joined the original line-up of the Deluxe Blues Band, with Dick Heckstall-Smith, and bassist Bob Brunning.